 Let me start with a PSA.
 Is your pool hose always splitting?
 If you have an above ground pool with the standard hoses pictured below on the right, go to your pool store or hardware store and get the braided PVC tubing you see on the left.
 The standard pool hoses are ticking time bombs.
 I think they are purposely made to fail every year.
 You don’t need the aggravation of having your pool drain and your pump run dry because your pool hose burst.

 Another benefit of replacing those hoses with braided PVC pipe is the improved water flow.
-Because they are not ribbed, they have less resistance and make a huge difference in the flow rate.
+Because they aren’t ribbed, they have less resistance and make a huge difference in the flow rate.
 Another way to keep the resistance down is to shorten the length of the tubing as much as you can.
 By reducing the resistance, you will get a higher flow rate through the filter and you can run it less.

 Do I have to cover my pool?